Procedure: Gift fund governance

 - the gift or donor brings the University into disrepute.

 - If future unforeseen circumstances cause the University to be unable to fulfil the fund purpose as outlined in the Fund Purpose Statement (e.g. the subject area is altered or removed from the ANU academic plan), the principal and income of the fund is directed to an activity in the relevant area deemed most consistent with the wishes of the donor.
-Donors (or their families) are consulted, College Deans or Service Division Directors endorse, and the Vice-Chancellor approves any changes to purpose.
+Any changes to purpose are discussed with donors or their representatives, where possible, endorsed by College Deans or Service Division Directors, and approved by the Vice-Chancellor.

 - The Deemed Return Rate is reviewed and set on an annual basis by the Investment Office.
-Perpetual Funds (Endowment) that can no longer support their purpose following any adjustment to this rate are reviewed and an expenditure plan approved for the following budget cycle by the Deputy Director (Operations), Alumni Relations & Philanthropy.
+Perpetual Funds (Endowment) that can no longer support their purpose following any adjustment to this rate are reviewed and an expenditure plan is approved for the following budget cycle by the Vice-President (Advancement).

 |Printable version (PDF)|